 Hug means to surround, embrace, or hold some kind of emotion, wish, or ambition with your arms.
 Hugging could also mean to surround, encircle, and adopt another person's child as one's own.
 Hugging could also be used as a measure word to indicate the amount of arms that were wrapped around each other.
 According to the explanation of classical Chinese, hugging could also mean having, guarding, protecting, and so on.
 In short, hug was a polysemous word, and the specific meaning had to be determined according to the context.

 Embracing the jade pillar was an idiom.
 It meant to embrace virtue and talent, hiding it deeply.
 This idiom came from Lao Tzu: " Those who know me are rare, and those who know me are noble.
 Therefore, the sage is covered in brown and has jade in his arms."
 Baoyu's meaning was to surround, encircle, and encircle with one's arms.
-In ancient literature, holding jade was often used to describe the lack of talent.
+In ancient literature, holding jade was also often used to describe the lack of talent.
 In short, Baoyu meant that a person had talent and virtue but did not show it openly.